 Lack of adequate nutrients can have a negative impact on the menstrual cycle, including periods that are too far apart.

 Don’t skip meals, and be sure to eat lots of fruits and vegetables.
+Education may be necessary to deal with this.

 High states of stress, over a long period of time leads to a number of negative health effects.
 One of them is irregular periods.